Experience Remote Winter Backpacking in Wisconsin

 Ice Age Trail and Harrison Hills

 Partway through the hike, you'll climb to the top of Lookout Mountain.
 At 1,920 feet above sea level, it's the highest point on the entire Ice Age Trail.
-The old fire tower here, now closed, once afforded visitors sweeping views.
-But winter hikes mean a bare landscape that allows you to see far into the distance.
+Through the bare trees, you’ll be able to enjoy breathtaking views of the rolling countryside.

 One popular activity for those on foot is searching for ice caves and formations.
 Since the reserve has both an abundance of groundwater and numerous rocky cliffs and overhangs, they form easily every winter.
 Grab a map from the visitor center before heading out, as some are hard to spot.